-After 10 years of practicing massage, I decided to create an online resource for people who want to learn about massage and the health benefits it can provide for our bodies.
+After 22 years of practicing massage, I decided to create an online resource for people who want to learn about massage, massage products, and the health benefits they can provide for our bodies.

 I realized that there were plenty of massage websites online, plenty of people sharing their opinions of massage therapy products and services, but questioned if they were promoting products and/or services that they really trusted or if they promoted for the commissions.

 I never wanted to be a massage therapist, in fact, I thought I would be a physician, or at least someone who helped people heal on a daily basis.